aspose-slides/Aspose.Slides-Products/slides/en/benefits/_index.md

 Another advantage of Aspose.Slides is that it supports 2D and 3D effects for shapes, such as shadows, reflections, glows, bevels, and rotations.
 These effects can enhance the appearance and impact of your presentations, making them more attractive and professional.
 You can apply these effects to any shape, such as rectangles, circles, arrows, stars, and more.
 You can also customize the properties of these effects, such as color, size, angle, distance, and transparency.

 Many other products are unable to handle 2D and 3D effects for shapes, which Aspose.Slides can do.
-It can only render the basic shape properties, such as fill, outline, and text.
+They can only render the basic shape properties, such as fill, outline, and text.
 This means that if you try to convert a presentation that contains 2D or 3D effects for shapes, the output will not preserve the original appearance and quality.
 The shapes will look flat and dull, losing their visual appeal and meaning.

 Here is an example of how Aspose.Slides preserves the 2D and 3D effects for text, while another product does not.
 The original presentation contains a text with a shadow effect.
 The output of Aspose.Slides is identical to the original, while the output of another product is missing the effects.

-### Output of Aspose.Slides(Text Effects):
+### Output of Aspose.Slides (Text Effects):
 ![Output of Aspose.Slides for .NET with the same effects](effect.shadow.aspose.png)

-### Output of the other product(Text Effects):
+### Output of the other product (Text Effects):
 ![Output of the other product without the effects](effect.shadow.other.png)

 ### Original presentation with a shape with 2D and 3D effects
 ![](shape.effects.powerpoint.png)

-### Output of Aspose.Slides(Shape Effects):
+### Output of Aspose.Slides (Shape Effects):
 ![Output of Aspose.Slides for .NET with the same effects](shape.effects.aspose.png)

-### Output of the other product(Shape Effects):
+### Output of the other product (Shape Effects):
 ![Output of the other product without the effects](shape.effects.other.png)